-Located on one campus, just six kilometres from Adelaide’s CBD and surrounded by natural bushland, students from Pre-School to Year 12 thrive in an environment that encourages independence and resourcefulness, develops firm friendships and promotes shared goals.
+St Peter’s Girls’ School is located on one campus, just six kilometres from Adelaide’s CBD.
+It is surrounded by natural bushland.
+Students from Pre-School to Year 12 thrive in an environment that encourages independence and resourcefulness, develops firm friendships and promotes shared goals.

 Adelaide is the capital of South Australia and is rated 5th in The Economist’s World’s Most Liveable Cities Index.
 Founded in 1836, Adelaide is the fifth largest city in Australia, with a population of 1.2million.
 Named in honour of Queen Adelaide, the German-born consort of King William IV, the city was planned for a freely settled British province in Australia.